-Learning Objectives
+Learning Objectives / Outcomes

-- Define assistive technology (AT) - Introduce the principles of assistive technology - · Identify functional areas of AT needs - · Identify and explore different types and categories of AT, solutions and use - Describe the supplementary materials for the provision of AT tools and/or services in various settings
+- 1. Define Assistive Technology (AT) - 2.
+Identify functional areas of AT needs. - 3.
+Identify different types and categories of AT. - 4.
+Describe the supplementary materials for the provision of AT tools and/or services in various settings.